zstyblik/grafana.org/source/docs/features/graphite/index.md

 # Graphite

 Grafana has an advanced graphite query editor that lets you quickly navigate the metric space, add functions.
-Change function paramaters and much more.
+Change function parameters and much more.
 The editor cannot handle all types of queries yet.
 To switch to a regular text box click the pen icon to the right.

 ## Navigate metric segments